ABOUT THE LAWSABOUT THE LAWS

 The Laws must also contribute to the safety and welfare of players and it is The IFAB’s responsibility to react quickly and appropriately to support the game’s participants, through the Laws themselves, when the need arises.

-Following successful trials, the use of ‘additional permanent concussion substitutions’ has now been incorporated as a competition option in the Laws.
-This will allow teams to prioritise the welfare of a player who has an actual or suspected concussion without suffering a numerical disadvantage.
+To that end, competitions have the option of allowing the use of ‘additional permanent concussion substitutions’.
+This enables teams to prioritise the welfare of a player who has an actual or suspected concussion without suffering a numerical disadvantage.

 Accidents inevitably occur, but the Laws aim to help make the game as safe as possible, balancing player welfare and sporting fairness.
 This requires referees to use the Laws to deal strongly with those players whose actions are too aggressive or dangerous.
 The Laws embody the unacceptability of unsafe play in their disciplinary phrases, such as ‘reckless challenge’ and ‘endangering the safety of an opponent’ or ‘using excessive force’.

-To promote a greater understanding of the Laws, The IFAB has published ‘Football Rules – simplified Laws of the Game’, which have been written to make the Laws easier to understand, especially for young people, potential or newly qualified referees, adults who referee occasionally, players, coaches (including those working towards a coaching qualification), spectators and the media.
+To promote a greater understanding of the Laws, The IFAB has published ‘Football Rules – simplified Laws of the Game’, which have been written to make the Laws easier to understand, especially for young people, potential or newly qualified referees, adults who referee occasionally, players, coaches, spectators and the media.

 Visit www.footballrules.com to access or download Football Rules, which can be sorted alphabetically or by category.

-The IFAB has also produced an audio version of the Laws of the Game, which can be accessed on our website.
+An audio version of the Laws of the Game can be accessed at: www.theifab.com.

 Managing Changes